omarBoua/ai-project/ausarbeitung.md

 #### Model Performance Comparison

-The evaluation results for both models are summarized below:
+The evaluation results for both models after incorporating the post-processing adjustment are summarized below:

 ##### **Edge Prediction Model (Simple Neural Network)**
-- **Number of invalid graphs:** 5 (due to mismatched number of nodes)
+- **Number of invalid graphs (edges added):** 5
-- **Precision:** 0.8793
+- **Precision:** 0.8797
 - **Recall:** 1.0000
-- **F1-score:** 0.9296
+- **F1-score:** 0.9299
-- **Hamming Distance:** 1.4263
+- **Hamming Distance:** 1.4160
-- **Jaccard Similarity:** 0.8793
+- **Jaccard Similarity:** 0.8797
-- **Graph Edit Distance:** 1.4263
+- **Graph Edit Distance:** 1.4160
-- **Edge Accuracy:** 96.4358%
+- **Edge Accuracy:** 96.4443%

 ---

 ##### **Graph Prediction Model (Graph Neural Network)**
-- **Number of invalid graphs:** 2 (due to mismatched number of nodes)
+- **Number of invalid graphs (edges added):** 2
-- **Precision:** 0.8575
+- **Precision:** 0.8797
-- **Recall:** 0.9994
+- **Recall:** 1.0000
-- **F1-score:** 0.9156
+- **F1-score:** 0.9299
-- **Hamming Distance:** 1.7410
+- **Hamming Distance:** 1.4160
-- **Jaccard Similarity:** 0.8573
+- **Jaccard Similarity:** 0.8797
-- **Graph Edit Distance:** 1.7289
+- **Graph Edit Distance:** 1.4160
-- **Edge Accuracy:** 95.5845%
+- **Edge Accuracy:** 96.4443%

 ---

 #### Key Observations

-1. **Threshold Effect on Failed Graphs:**
-   - The threshold of 0.1 resulted in a relatively low number of failed graphs (5 for the Edge Prediction Model and 2 for the Graph Prediction Model).
-   - Lowering the threshold further could reduce the number of failed graphs but at the cost of significantly worsening precision and F1-score.
+1. **Impact of Post-processing:**
+   - The post-processing step of adding edges for missing nodes successfully reduced the number of invalid graphs, ensuring no critical components were omitted.
+   - Both models now achieve **identical performance metrics**, indicating that the GNN model required fewer edge additions (2) compared to the simpler model (5).

 2. **Prediction Quality:**
-   - The **Edge Prediction Model** achieves a higher precision (0.8793 vs. 0.8575) and F1-score (0.9296 vs. 0.9156), indicating better edge classification capability.
-   - However, both models show perfect or near-perfect recall, meaning they successfully identify all actual edges.
+   - Both models achieved high recall (1.0000), ensuring all correct edges were eventually included after adjustments.
+   - The precision (0.8797) remained stable, indicating that the added edges were chosen effectively without significantly increasing false positives.

 3. **Structural Accuracy:**
-   - The **Graph Prediction Model** results in a slightly higher Hamming distance (1.7410 vs. 1.4263) and Graph Edit Distance (1.7289 vs. 1.4263), indicating more discrepancies in the predicted structures compared to the target graphs.
+   - The Hamming and Graph Edit distances decreased slightly due to the improved post-processing strategy, indicating better structural similarity to the ground truth graphs.

 4. **Generalization Performance:**
-   - The **Graph Prediction Model** generated fewer invalid graphs (2 vs. 5), suggesting better generalization across different graph structures.
+   - The **Graph Prediction Model** required fewer modifications to generate valid graphs, demonstrating its capability to generalize structural relationships better than the Edge Prediction Model.
-   - The lower precision in the GNN model suggests it might be generating additional edges, potentially overfitting to local structures.

 5. **Edge Accuracy:**
-   - The **Edge Prediction Model** has slightly higher edge accuracy (96.43% vs. 95.58%), meaning it predicts individual edges more accurately.
-   - However, the difference is marginal and should be weighed against other metrics.
+   - Both models now achieve the same edge accuracy (96.44%), which is a significant improvement compared to the initial experiments.

 ---

 #### Conclusion from Results

 - **When to Choose the Edge Prediction Model:**
-  - If higher precision and F1-score are the priorities.
+  - If a simpler and faster approach is preferred.
-  - Suitable for applications where predicting the correct edges is more critical than global graph structure.
+  - Suitable when edge-level classification accuracy is more important than overall graph structure.
-  - Potential downside: Higher number of invalid graphs suggests it may struggle with complex structures.
+  - Potential downside: More post-processing may be required to avoid failed graphs.

 - **When to Choose the Graph Prediction Model:**
-  - If structural consistency is a key concern.
+  - If the focus is on capturing complex structural relationships.
-  - Better suited for applications where maintaining overall graph topology is important.
+  - More robust with fewer modifications needed.
-  - Potential downside: Slightly lower precision and edge accuracy.
+  - Potential downside: Longer training times and higher computational requirements.

 ### 6. Conclusion